Learnability Window in Gated Recurrent Neural Networks: Abstract

 \section{Abstract}

-We develop a statistical theory of temporal learnability in recurrent neural networks, showing how gating mechanisms determine the learnability window $\mathcal{H}_N$, defined as the maximal temporal horizon over which gradient information remains recoverable at sample size $N$.
-While classical analyses emphasize numerical stability of Jacobian products, we show that stability alone does not guarantee recoverability.
-Instead, learnability is governed by the interaction between the decay geometry of the effective learning rate envelope $f(\ell)=\|\mu_{t,\ell}\|_1$, derived from first-order expansions of gate-induced Jacobians in Backpropagation Through Time, and the statistical concentration properties of stochastic gradients.
-Under heavy-tailed ($\alpha$-stable) gradient noise, empirical averages concentrate at rate $N^{-1/\kappa_\alpha}$ with $\kappa_\alpha=\alpha/(\alpha-1)$.
-We prove that this interaction yields explicit scaling laws for the growth of $\mathcal{H}_N$, distinguishing logarithmic, polynomial, and exponential temporal learning regimes according to the attenuation of $f(\ell)$.
-The theory reveals that gate-induced time-scale spectra are the dominant determinants of temporal learnability: broader spectra slow envelope decay and systematically expand $\mathcal{H}_N$, whereas heavy-tailed noise uniformly compresses temporal horizons by weakening statistical concentration.
-Empirical results across multiple gated architectures confirm these structural scaling predictions.
+We develop a statistical theory of temporal learnability in recurrent neural networks, quantifying the maximal temporal horizon $\mathcal{H}_N$ over which gradient-based learning can recover lag-dependent structure at finite sample size $N$.
+The theory is built on the effective learning rate envelope $f(\ell)$, a function that captures how gating mechanisms and adaptive optimizers jointly shape the coupling between state-space dynamics and parameter updates during Backpropagation Through Time.
+Under heavy-tailed ($\alpha$-stable) fluctuations, where empirical averages concentrate at rate $N^{-1/\kappa_\alpha}$ with $\kappa_\alpha = \alpha/(\alpha-1)$, the interplay between envelope decay and statistical concentration yields explicit scaling laws for the growth of $\mathcal{H}_N$: logarithmic, polynomial, and exponential temporal learning regimes emerge according to the decay law of $f(\ell)$.
+These results identify envelope decay as the key determinant of temporal learnability.
+Slower attenuation of $f(\ell)$ enlarges $\mathcal{H}_N$, while heavy-tailed fluctuations compress it by weakening statistical concentration.
+Moreover, envelope geometry outweighs dataset size: slowing the envelope's decay enlarges $\mathcal{H}_N$ more than adding data, so more complex architectures that realize slower-decaying envelopes can be more data-efficient than simpler ones.
+Experiments across multiple gated architectures and optimizers corroborate these structural predictions.